 timeoutMS Timeout (in ms) to wait for the operation to complete.
 Pass 0 for an infinite timeout.

 Reads data from an offset of this file.
+If this method fails, the following error codes may be reported:

-5.36.7 seek
+5.42.7 seek